Choosing inclusive words

 SOGI-related vocabulary is always evolving.
 Do not hesitate to ask questions about and get clarity on respectful language for talking about sexual orientation and gender identity.

-CHANGING CLASSROOM EXPERIENCES
+CHANGING SCHOOL EXPERIENCES

 FIRST STEPS TO INCLUSIVE SCHOOLS AND CLASSROOMS